-Video shows accused South Carolina church shooter buying gun for attack
+Dylann Roof made lists of South Carolina churches before attack: testimony

 | CHARLESTON, S.C.

+Roof noted the addresses, phone numbers and hours for churches elsewhere in the state as well, Burke said.

+Jurors also heard excepts from Roof's online manifesto, where he criticized minorities and Jews.

-CHARLESTON, S.C.
-Dylann Roof purchased a pistol and stockpiled ammunition two months before authorities say he killed nine black churchgoers last year, a South Carolina gun store manager said at the avowed white supremacist's federal death penalty trial on Monday.
+Two months before the shooting, Roof purchased a pistol and stockpiled ammunition, a South Carolina gun store manager testified.

-Jurors in Charleston watched security video of Roof, 22, wearing a camouflage shirt as he shopped on April 11, 2015, for a weapon and filled out a background check form at Shooter's Choice in West Columbia.
+Security video showed Roof shopping and filling out a background check form at Shooter's Choice in West Columbia on April 11, 2015.

-Roof returned on April 16 to pick up the .45-caliber Glock, which he is accused of using in the shooting, and to buy five magazines, each capable of holding 13 rounds, store manager Ronnie Thrailkill testified.
+He returned on April 16 to pick up the .45-caliber Glock, which he is accused of using in the shooting, and to buy five magazines, each capable of holding 13 rounds, store manager Ronnie Thrailkill testified.
 Roof returned on April 27 for additional magazines.

 By law, Shooter's Choice was allowed to sell the gun to Roof after three days if a background check had not come back.

-It was not until June 29, 2015, 12 days after the massacre at Emanuel African Methodist Episcopal Church in Charleston, that the store received notification of Roof being ineligible to buy the weapon, Thrailkill testified.
+On June 29, 2015, 12 days after the massacre, the store received notification of Roof being ineligible to buy the weapon, Thrailkill said.

-Roof had told police after an arrest at a mall in February 2015 that he used narcotics, an admission that should have led to the gun sale being blocked, Federal Bureau of Investigation Director James Comey said last year.
+Roof told police after an arrest at a mall in February 2015 that he used narcotics, an admission that should have led to the gun sale being blocked, Federal Bureau of Investigation Director James Comey has said.

 "How many times do you receive a denial of the sale of a gun after the gun has been used in a crime?"
 Assistant U.S. Attorney Jay Richardson asked on Monday.